ml4ai/skema/skema/img2mml/README.md

 2. the code for the `latex2mml` service, which processes LaTeX of equations and returns presentation MathML corresponding to those equations.

-The model was developed by Gaurav Sharma, Clay Morrison, and Liang Zhang, and this wrapper service was developed by Deepsana Shahi, Adarsh Pyarelal, and Liang Zhang.
+The model was developed by Gaurav Sharma, Clay Morrison and Liang Zhang, and this wrapper service was developed by Deepsana Shahi, Adarsh Pyarelal and Liang Zhang.

 The model itself is not checked into the repository, but you can get it from
 here: